ArghyaChatterjee/Manipulation-Tutorial/README.md

 # Manipulation Tutorial

-This repository is for tutorial on robot manipulation.
+A tutorial on robot manipulation.

 # Resources
 - 2024